ssl1th3r/gopmpackagesupdate/README.md

-# GoPM - Go Package Manager for Linux
+# GoPM - Package Manager for Wither Linux

-**GoPM** is a lightweight and easy-to-use package manager for Linux, written in Go.
+**GoPM** is a lightweight and easy-to-use package manager for Wither Linux, written in Go.
 It supports installing standalone binaries package.
 Provides detailed output, progress bars, and automatic installation of CLI binaries.